delta-rho/RHIPE/doc/installation.rst

 3. *rJava* The R package needs rJava.

-Tested on RHEL Linux, though *may* work on Windows
+Tested on RHEL Linux, Mac OS 10.5.5 (Leopard).
+Does not work on Snow Leopard

 Installation